PEH823

 Hirsch Summary

 A grandfather committed in a contract (Tannaim) concluded at the engagement of his grandson - whose father had died - to provide the grandson with 2000 shekels and a set of household furniture, and similarly to provide the young woman with 1000 shekels at the wedding.
 A penalty of 3000 shekels was stipulated in the contract.
 When the grandfather died during the engagement period, the uncle, who was a co-heir, wanted to fulfill the obligations only by offsetting them against the inheritance.
-Joseph ben Moses Alvarez, referring to the responses of Rabbi Joseph ben R. Moses de Trani (?"? ? ?"?), considers the case highly doubtful.
+Joseph ben Moses Alvares, referring to the responses of Rabbi Joseph ben R. Moses de Trani (?"? ? ?"?), considers the case highly doubtful.
 De Trani himself wrote that the disputed goods remained in the possession of the possessor until the claimant could present conclusive evidence for his claim; since this was impossible, a settlement should be sought.
-As de Trani contradicts his father's response (Resp. of Rabbi Moses de Trani No. 321) with this decision, Alvarez refuses to take a position on this dispute between such eminent Torah scholars and leaves the final judgment to the head of the yeshiva.
+As de Trani contradicts his father's response (Resp. of Rabbi Moses de Trani No. 321) with this decision, Alvares refuses to take a position on this dispute between such eminent Torah scholars and leaves the final judgment to the head of the yeshiva.

 Volume